-If you are under age 65, you can qualify for the credit only if you are retired on permanent and total disability.
+If you are under age 65 at the end of 2003, you can qualify for the credit only if you are retired on permanent and total disability.
 You are retired on permanent and total disability if:

-- 1) You were permanently and totally disabled when you retired, and - 2) You retired on disability before the close of the tax year.
+- You were permanently and totally disabled when you retired, and - 2) You retired on disability before the close of the tax year.